-121 Case Relating to Certain Aspects of the Laws on the Use of Languages in Education in Belgium v Belgium A.6 (1968); 1 EHRR 252.
+&lt;sup>99 Case Relating to Certain Aspects of the Laws on the Use of Languages in Education in Belgium v.
+Belgium A.6 (1968); 1 EHRR 252.

-122 The European Court, like every human rights judicial body, takes the concept of subsidiary very seriously.
-It feels that '[b]y reason of their direct and continuous contact with the vital forces of their countries, the national authorities are in principle better placed than an international court to evaluate local needs and conditions', Frette v France supra n.
-16. The Court's decisions, especially in relation to religion, usually rest on the premise of ensuring societal peace, as seen in Otto Preminger v.
-Austria A295-A (1994);
+&lt;sup>100 The European Court, like every human rights judicial body, takes the concept of subsidiary very seriously.
+It feels that '[b]y reason of their direct and continuous contact with the vital forces of their countries, the national authorities are in principle better placed than an international court to evaluate local needs and conditions,' Frette v.
+France, n.
+17. The Court's decisions, especially in relation to religion, usually rest on the premise of ensuring societal peace, as seen in Otto Preminger v.
+Austria A295-A (1994); 19 EHRR 34.
+Taking this into consideration it is likely that the European Court would accept the State's viewpoint and reject the gender equality claim.